rbnshj/rbnshj/README.md

 -->
 - 🔭 I’m currently working on Django and Flask
 - 🌱 I’m currently learning ASP .NET 6
-- 🤔 I’m looking for help with databases
+- 🤔 I’m looking for help with MongoDB
 - 📫 How to reach me: rbnshj123@gmail.com